 Key Stage 5

-We offer English Language and Literature at post-16, and in recent years the course has proven to be the most popular KS5 course with our students.
+We offer English Literature at post-16, and in recent years the course has proven to be the most popular KS5 course with our students.
 Again, results are encouraging.
 We follow AQA Specification B, and have again renewed all planning for this subject.
 We have renewed schemes of work to encourage personal study and independent learning opportunities to support our move away from a teacher-centred classroom to a learner-centred classroom.